-- 1. Use the best sources available, in order of preference: - microbiologically safe groundwater,

-- surface water with soil passage such as artificial recharge or bank filtration, - direct treatment of surface water in a multiple barrier treatment; - 2.
-Treat using physical processes such as sedimentation, filtration and UVdisinfection.
+- 1. Use the best sources available, in order of preference: - microbiologically safe groundwater, - surface water with soil passage such as artificial recharge or bank filtration, - direct treatment of surface water in a multiple barrier treatment; - Treat using physical processes such as sedimentation, filtration and UV-disinfection.
 If it cannot be avoided also oxidation by means of ozone or peroxide can be used, but chlorine is not used; - 3.
 Prevent ingress of contamination during distribution; - 4.
 Prevent microbial growth in the distribution system by production and distribution of biologically stable water and the use of biostable materials; - 5.
 Monitor for timely detection of any failure of the system to prevent significant health consequences.

 The success of this approach was achieved by the joint effort of the Dutch water companies to constantly improve the water supply systems.
 Their joint research program allows efficient research with a close relationship to drinking water practice.
-In combination with well- trained and qualified staff, the improvements can be rapidly 15 implemented in practice.
+In combination with well- trained and qualified staff, the improvements can be rapidly implemented in practice.
 Also, specific circumstances in the Netherlands, such as population density, geography and economy, were favorable for these developments.
 As a consequence, outbreaks of disease through drinking water are extremely rare.
 The results are that over 95% of Dutch consumers drink water from the tap daily and consumer trust and satisfaction are very high.
+Other countries can adapt the Dutch approach to their own situation.
+Relatively simple and robust techniques like infiltration can be used in rural areas where land is cheap.
+New technologies with small footprints such as UF and H2O2-UV are more suitable for urban areas where land is scarce.